 Unpaid share of revenue flow from software application

 A software company entered into a joint venture with a large property management consultancy, allowing its application to be commercially exploited in return for a share of the revenue flow from it.
-However, the software company did not receive any revenue.
+However, the software company did not receive any revenue, and they were left unpaid.

 The software company believed that the consultancy firm had generated revenue from the product, and requested information to verify that this was the case.
 However, this information was not forthcoming.